imagineLife/human-effort/react-thoughts/ComponentMaster.md

 ### Components are Tested

+Tests allow us ot trust that the code 'does what it is supposed to do'.

 - [ ] State-Informing props are tested with various states:
   - [ ] When no state data is passed
   - [ ] When little state data is passed
   - [ ] when 'lots' of state data is passed
+  - [ ] when data is 'loading'
 - [ ] Style-Informing props are tested with expected options
   - [ ] props that inform classnames
   - [ ] props that inform styles